 In today’s world, bringing up adolescents can be a harrowing experience for parents.
-There are many evils to beware of: immorality, alcoholism, pornography, drugs, gun violence, careless drivers… At the same time, temptations to sin come from many directions: television, magazines, friends, movies, social media…
+There are so many evils to beware of: alcoholism, pornography, immorality, drugs, gun violence… At the same time, temptations to sin come from many directions: television, magazines, friends, movies, social media…

 To help their children, parents need to teach and guide them, especially by their own non-hypocritical examples.
 They must love them, spend time with them, and pray with them.
 They should correct and discipline them, but also allow their children some privacy and opportunities for self-expression and maturation, remembering that their offspring do not necessarily become exactly what parents hope and plan.

 In this chapter three important considerations are emphasized: parents must pray for their children, they must have faith in God, they must not live in fear.

 - PRAY FOR YOUR CHILDREN

 The prayer of a parent is very powerful.
 The passage below illustrates how a persistent mother hung on to Jesus and moved him to perform a miracle for her daughter.

 The father in the next passage had asked the disciples to help.
 But when they could not, he persevered by going to Jesus.

 What troubles your children?
 Whatever it is, pray for them.
 What troubles you concerning your children?
 Examine yourself truthfully, and pray for yourself.

 If there is anything you can do, do it with wisdom and affection, and pray.
 If there is nothing you or anyone else can do, pray.

 - HAVE FAITH

 When you pray, do so with faith.
 Jesus said to the Canaanite mother: “Woman, you have great faith!
 Let your desire be granted.”
 (Mt 15:28, NJB)

 He said to the demented boy’s father in the Gospel according to Mark: “Everything is possible for one who has faith.”
 (Mk 9:23, NJB)